 Mounting evidence suggests that drinking water before meals can aid weight loss.

-For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — or about one 16-ounce glass — 30 minutes before eating main meals can help obese adults lose weight.
+For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — roughly one 16-ounce glass — 30 minutes before eating main meals can help obese adults lose weight.

 Over a 12-week period, the study participants who were instructed to “preload” with water before meals lost an average of 2.87 pounds more than the participants who did not preload.

-Study co-author Helen Parretti, a clinical lecturer at England’s University of Birmingham, explains:
+Study co-author Helen Parretti, a lecturer at England’s University of Birmingham, explains:

 “The beauty of these findings is in the simplicity.
 Just drinking a pint of water, three times a day, before your main meals may help reduce your weight.”